noblesamurai/cucumis/README.md

 Cucumis is a basic implementation of [cucumber's](http://cukes.info) [gherkin](https://github.com/aslakhellesoy/cucumber/wiki/gherkin) BDD plain-english testing language in node.js.

 It was designed to meet the following criteria:

 - Run in node.js (cucumber only supports v8 currently and not the node.js commonjs package system)
 - Support asynchronous tests (cucumber only supports a synchronous system currently)

-It was built upon the gherkin parse [kyuri](https://github.com/nodejitsu/kyuri).
+It was built upon the gherkin parser [kyuri](https://github.com/nodejitsu/kyuri).

 ## Installation

 The easiest way to install cucumis is via the npm package manager:

 	npm install cucumis

+## Screencasts

+- see cucumis in action with some [web browser testing](http://screencast.com/t/AepofsIZ)

 ## Writing tests